sarahciston/codingcare/posts/interviews.md

 I think, like the spirit is curiosity, excitement, piggybacking off a couple of things.

-You just said curiosity, excitement, there's a certain sense of like vulnerability in there, where it's like you don't—It's not like you're showing off to each other sometimes it's like it's like showing off but it's like in a way that you're like you I struggle to I struggle through this to make this thing that I'm really proud of and there's it's not a sense of competition, because nobody's working on the same thing.
-But it's more of like I made this really cool thing that I'm really proud of, and I really want to show you guys and talk about like how we can better support...
+You just said curiosity, excitement, there's a certain sense of like vulnerability in there, where it's like you don't—It's not like you're showing off to each other sometimes it's like it's like showing off but it's like in a way that you're like, "I struggled through this to make this thing that I'm really proud of" and there's not a sense of competition, because nobody's working on the same thing.
+But it's more of like, "I made this really cool thing that I'm really proud of, and I really want to show you guys and talk about" like how we can better support...
 We can support each other and encourage each other and things like that.
-<<WHO?>>
 So yeah curiosity, excitement, vulnerability.
 Community. collaboration.
 Yeah, I think hopefully, like a lot of the words that were mentioned in the previous question.

-00:19:04.000 --> 00:19:13.000
->Are there specific ways you think that we like embody those or put them forward that share not to you.
+>Are there specific ways you think that we like embody those or put them forward ?

-**I really like the the times that we troubleshoot problems and projects, because then it really shows not everyone knows everything, and we all have things to learn from each other and teach each other.**

-00:19:39.000 --> 00:19:46.000<<WHAT?>>
-And through that process of I feel like I troubleshooting.

-That seems to be really successful when you've done them because first of all, **just talking through your problems with somebody else always helps you get a better understanding what you're trying to do.**

-**But then also, like other people, will have different perspectives. and also just kind of having that space to like work through it together, like having the time to like sit down and be like, Okay, step one step two.
+**I really like the the times that we troubleshoot problems and projects, because then it really shows not everyone knows everything, and we all have things to learn from each other and teach each other.** And through that process of, I feel like live troubleshooting seems to be really successful when you've done them because first of all, **just talking through your problems with somebody else always helps you get a better understanding what you're trying to do.
+But then also, like other people, will have different perspectives. and also just kind of having that space to like work through it together, like having the time to like sit down and be like, Okay, step one step two.
 Let me write these lines of code, and then getting to different steps and like going on the journey together.
-I feel like that's a really I feel like that's a really rewarding process that we go through.**
+I feel like that's a really rewarding process that we go through.**

 >Yeah, yeah, I know, like last week, when I was feeling completely like obliterated.
 It really helped me to just like talk through.
 Yeah, But even though I felt like my problem was stupid, and I'd already thought through it alone in exactly the same way as I was even like tired of explaining it because I had explained it to myself in my head.
 It made something through it out loud, and I left feeling much better than I came in.

 And even if you like, there's no there isn't a problem, the problem isn't solved there is still a sense of like validation and support that you get just from being the vent to somebody that was helpful.

-00:21:14.000 --> 00:21:30.000
->Yeah, has creative code collective affected how you engage with Code in general, or as a creative critical practice like what has shifted for you about how you work.
+>Yeah, has creative code collective affected how you engage with code in general, or as a creative critical practice like what has shifted for you about how you work.

-00:21:30.000 --> 00:21:37.000
 I think the first thing that comes to mind is that it's a huge source of inspiration from like the things that we the things that we show each other about, like what we're working on.
 But also the resources that we drop in the chat.
 The things that we look at during our meetings.
 I mean the world of creative coding is so big, and there's always so much to explore, and you always find things every day that you never would have thought of.
 Another thing that comes to mind is like, Now I think now that I like how built up connections with a bunch of the people in the club I have a sense of each, because each person has their own background in their own specialties, or their things that they're interested in. **I feel like I have like a network of resources almost like if i'm working on.** If I venture into like web VR for example I know Okay, I can ask Samir if I have problems.

 <<CHECK RECORDING>><<<<<<<<00:22:40.000 --> 00:23:09.000>>>>>>>>>